geniekobayashi/bitfab/README.md

 bitfab
 ======
-These electonics gadgets are going to be vailable at eMAKERshop. http://www.emakershop.com/Seller=928
+These electonics gadgets are going to be available at eMAKERshop. http://www.emakershop.com/Seller=928